szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - 30% resistance to piercing damage, +1 Armor class bonus modifier.
 - No resistance to crushing damage.
 - Armor class vs. missile damage gets a -2 modifier.

-These resistances are fully customizable in the configuration file.
-(TODO)

 **Component 3110:** Make Yuan-ti slightly more powerful and inflict minor poison damage on melee attacks